carloluis/webpack-demo/README.md

 #### Mode

-Webpack `mode` reduce the required configuration for a useful build:
+Webpack `mode` reduce the required configuration for an useful build:

 * `development`: this mode provide useful error messages and is optimized for speed (unminified bundle)
 * `production`: enables optimizations out of the box (scope hoisting, tree shaking, minification, etc.)